-The appliance shall be stored so as to prevent mechanical damage and in a wellventilated room without continuously operating ignition sources (e.g. open flames, an operating gas appliance, or an operating electric heater).
-The room size shall be as specified in the General safety precaution.
+The appliance shall be stored in a room without continuously operating ignition sources (example: open flames, an operating gas appliance or an operating electric heater).

 - Do NOT pierce or burn refrigerant cycle parts. - Do NOT use cleaning materials or means to accelerate the defrosting process other than those recommended by the manufacturer. - Be aware that the refrigerant inside the system is odourless.